tomhrr/paws/README.md

 workspace (see the `--name` parameter).
 Since the Slack API's rate limits are per-workspace, parallelising the process in this way does not increase the chance of running into a rate-limiting problem.

+On first running `paws-receive`, it will pull all available messages, which may take a long time.
+If you don't need all of the messages, then you can use the `--since` flag to only pull messages that were originally sent on the given date or later (e.g. `paws-receive --since=2020-01-01`).

 ### Receivers